 There are generally two ways that you can use to import PST files to Outlook 365: Network upload and Import / Export Wizard.
 However, both have their own set of limitations.
 Hence, using the above tool can help you complete the task without any limitations or data loss.

-Q3.
-How long does it take to Import PST to Office 365 webmail?
+Q. How long does it take to Import PST to Outlook 365 webmail?

 No matter whether you use Network Upload, or Drive Shipping, manually importing PST files to Outlook 365 can be a time-consuming process.
 Moreover, you can face various limitations and errors while executing the same.
 Hence, using an automated solution is always a reliable option to go for.